Contemporary commentary

-The painting is divided down moral lines.
+Hogarth’s painting is divided down moral lines.
 The left of the canvas represents healthy, patriotic, Protestant Britain, embodied in ale drinking at the Adam & Eve tavern and manly boxing, while the right is a roll call of vices.
 The main evil presented is Jacobitism, the movement to restore the Catholic House of Stuart to the British throne.
-Elsewhere on the right of the painting, an inebriated soldier reaches for gin, street vendors calling their wares are robbed and assaulted, while harlots shout prayers and farewells to the departing soldiers from the windows of a brothel, below yowling cats.
+Towards the right, an inebriated soldier reaches for gin, while street vendors are robbed and assaulted.
+Below yowling cats, harlots shout prayers and farewells to the departing soldiers from the windows of a brothel.

 About the artist